Compact Neural Network Algorithm for Electrocardiogram Classification: Introduction

-In a healthy individual, the ECG trace follows a characteristic PQRST waveform, as depicted in Fig. \ref{fig:ecgsignal}, which reflects the sequential depolarization and repolarization events that occur in the chambers of the heart.
-The PQRST wave is a periodic pattern observed throughout the ECG signal, and deviations from this pattern often indicate underlying cardiac conditions.
-When the PQRST sequence is irregular, physicians may suspect an arrhythmic or structural cardiac disorder as the source of these abnormalities.
-ECGs have shown significant efficacy in the diagnosis of various cardiac conditions, including tachycardia, characterized by a heart rate exceeding 100 beats per minute (BPM), and bradycardia, defined as a heart rate below 60 BPM, as well as hypertension, hypotension, and myocardial infarction \citep{khan2023ecg}\citep{yildirim2018arrhythmia}.
-In addition, ECGs are instrumental in the detection of arrhythmias such as atrial fibrillation and ventricular fibrillation, congenital heart defects, heart block, coronary artery disease, pericarditis, cardiomyopathy, electrolyte imbalances, and rheumatic heart disease.
-However, the analysis of ECG records is entirely dependent on the interpretive skills of the healthcare professional and is often labor intensive.
-In addition, the same arrhythmic disease can cause different symptoms and multiple rhythm irregularities, making it challenging for physicians, even experienced cardiologists, to identify a normal heartbeat from a potentially fatal arrhythmia.
-Therefore, it is essential to design techniques that facilitate the simplification and automation of data analysis.
+Under normal conditions, the ECG signal follows a characteristic PQRST waveform, which represents the sequential depolarization and repolarization events regulating heart function.
+Figure \ref{fig:ecgsignal} illustrates the peaks and troughs of the ECG waveform, labeled P, Q, R, S, and T. This pattern is standard in healthy individuals, and deviations from it may indicate cardiac conditions such as arrhythmias.
+ECG is a reliable tool for detecting abnormalities in the PQRST pattern and diagnosing various cardiac disorders, including tachycardia (heart rate >100 BPM), bradycardia (<60 BPM), hypertension, hypotension, and myocardial infarction \citep{khan2023ecg, yildirim2018arrhythmia}.
+It is also effective in identifying other arrhythmias such as atrial and ventricular fibrillation, congenital heart defects, heart block, coronary artery disease, pericarditis, cardiomyopathy, electrolyte imbalances, and rheumatic heart disease.
+However, ECG-based diagnosis has limitations.
+Interpretation often relies on the clinician’s expertise, and factors like noise or similarities between arrhythmic disorders can complicate the analysis.
+Moreover, the same arrhythmia can manifest with different symptoms and rhythm abnormalities, posing a challenge even for experienced cardiologists.
+Given these challenges, developing novel techniques to enhance and simplify cardiac data analysis is essential.